edx/insights/README.md

 Some types of analytics support sharding per-resource (e.g. number of views) or per-student (e.g. time spent in course).
 Some require global optimization and cannot be sharede (e.g. IRT).
 This is something we'll need to eventually think about, but this is a 2.0 feature.
+Note that the current decorator design pattern does not help -- it merely helps define a storage API.
+A statistic like class rank may be per-user, but require data from all users.

 Useful pointers
 ---------------